 Of the many excellent talks, presentations and workshops held at IATEFL 2019 last week, one theme was noticeable in anything connected with teacher education and development: the need for a more bottom-up, participant-centred approach to the field.
-My own presentation, delivered late in the week, was informed (meaning revised and rewritten several times in the four days I was in Liverpool) in light of talks and showcase events that I attended, and served to consolidate many of the themes which were being discussed.
 This article will summarise those themes, and suggest how current developments in the thinking behind teacher development courses can inform our practice.

 Traditional, ‘expert-led’ teacher development is simply not sustainable

 The traditional form of teacher training and development activity, where an ‘expert in the field’ arrives at the school or training centre, delivers a week or so of training input to local teachers and then disappears at the ned of their contracted time has been shown to be ineffective in the long term.
 This ‘Jet-In-Jet-Out Expert’ model has several drawbacks:

 It typically assumes a ‘deficit’ in the local teaching setting, implying that the educational environment, methodologies and resources suggested by the visiting expert are somehow better than those used by the participant teachers in their everyday setting.
 This reduces the power that participant teachers have over the realistic everyday challenges that they face.

 Without significant amounts of groundwork prior to the training event, it is likely that the visiting ‘expert’ will not understand the challenges that participant teachers face, and so training will often not feel relevant to the teachers who attend.